 Figure 2.
 PCR purification and DNA extraction values.
 On the left is the concentration and 260/280 values for the wet and dry soils.
 The numbers are lower than what is expected.
 To the right is the concentration, 260/280, and 260/230 values for DNA extraction.
 The numbers for the extraction are very small meaning there was weak DNA present.

 Figure 3.
 Identification of Pseudomonas koreensis from wet soil sample.
-(4.l) Picture of the colony selected for further inspection.
-(4.ll) Alignment between Pseudomonas koreensis rRNA gene sequence and the sequenced DNA from the wet soil.
-(4.lll) Gel electrophoresis of 16S rRNA PCR product (Lane 2) and MspI digestion (Lane 3).
-(4.llll) High quality chromatogram results that were used for BLAST analy
+(3.l) Picture of the colony selected for further inspection.
+(3.ll) Alignment between Pseudomonas koreensis rRNA gene sequence and the sequenced DNA from the wet soil.
+(3..lll) Gel electrophoresis of 16S rRNA PCR product (Lane 2) and MspI digestion (Lane 3).
+(3.llll) High quality chromatogram results that were used for BLAST analysis.